 Rating: 3.5 out of 5

 OpenAI’s MCP story is split in two.
-On the client side, it’s excellent: ChatGPT Desktop, the Responses API, Agents SDK, and Codex CLI all provide first-class MCP client support, letting OpenAI’s products connect to the growing universe of MCP servers.
-OpenAI joined the MCP steering committee, partnered with Anthropic on the MCP Apps Extension, and has made MCP a core part of their agent infrastructure.
+On the client side, it’s now industry-leading: the April 2026 Agents SDK update added a model-native harness with sandbox execution (supporting 7+ sandbox providers), ChatGPT Apps launched partner MCP connectors from Stripe, Vercel, Monday.com, and others, and Codex CLI/Desktop expanded MCP support with Apps tool calls and namespaced registration.
+OpenAI joined the MCP steering committee, partnered with Anthropic on the MCP Apps Extension, and has made MCP a core primitive in their agent infrastructure.

-On the server side — exposing OpenAI’s own capabilities via MCP — the ecosystem is community-driven and fragmented. lastmile-ai/openai-agents-mcp (197 stars, 63 commits) is the strongest project, extending the Agents SDK with MCP server support. pierrebrunelle/mcp-server-openai (79 stars) is the most straightforward for cross-model queries. akiojin/openai-mcp-server (109 commits, 8 releases) is the most actively maintained with unique image generation support.
+On the server side — exposing OpenAI’s own capabilities via MCP — the ecosystem remains community-driven and fragmented. lastmile-ai/openai-agents-mcp (197 stars, 63 commits) is the strongest project but hasn’t had a commit since March 2025. pierrebrunelle/mcp-server-openai (80 stars) is the most straightforward for cross-model queries with only 3 commits total. akiojin/openai-mcp-server (109 commits, 8 releases) is the most actively maintained with unique image generation support.

-The 3.5/5 rating reflects strong client-side MCP adoption and a functional but fragmented server ecosystem.
-OpenAI’s API is powerful and well-documented, making community MCP servers relatively straightforward to build.
-But the lack of an official server means no single implementation covers the full API surface — chat completions are well-served, while audio, video, embeddings, and fine-tuning remain inaccessible via MCP.
+The 3.5/5 rating reflects strong client-side MCP adoption and a functional but stagnating server ecosystem.
+Community servers haven’t kept pace with OpenAI’s rapid model releases (now on GPT-5.4) — most still reference older models.
+The lack of an official server means no single implementation covers the full API surface — chat completions are served, while audio, video, embeddings, and fine-tuning remain largely inaccessible via MCP.

 Who should use OpenAI MCP servers: